JCherryA050/real_estate_analysis/README.md

 ## Business Problem

 Blue Sky Realty is a large real estate agency that helps homeowners buy/sell homes.
 Blue Sky has a large presence on the west coast, primarily in California and Oregon.
 However, they still have not expanded to Washington, until now.
-This will be there first office in Washington and there knowledge of what drives home prices is limited.
+This will be there first office in Washington and their knowledge of what drives home prices is limited.
 They will be starting in King County.
 Since they are new to King County, they have requested our assistance.
-Through our analysis, we are going to provide recommendations to Blue Sky based on the followingL
+Through our analysis, we are going to provide recommendations to Blue Sky based on the following:

 - Where to sell a home based on recent trends
 - Which features of the home will drive the sale price of your clients home

 ## Data Understanding

-Each row in this dataset represents a unique home sale in King County and surrounding information about the home.
-There is a unique ID and Sale Date, along with 19 other features about the home, including the sale price, square feet, number of bedrooms, number of bathroooms, condition of home, among other features.
-Inlcuded in these features is geo data of the home, which we will also explore.
+The dataset consists of features, ID and date of sale for over 21,000 houses within the King County area between the May 2014 and May 2015.
+This data was aquired from through Kaggle and the original data can be found [here](https://www.kaggle.com/harlfoxem/housesalesprediction/discussion/207885).
+The following table describes how each of the features are interpreted.

 | Feature | Description|
 |:------- | :-------|